kabizzle/Tower-Defense/doc/README.md

   - Documentation
 - Juho Poteri
   - Implemented Enemy Factory - enemies spawned with increasing difficulty
-  - Implemented Tower classes - types of towers and how they interact with enemies
+  - Implemented Tower class - types of towers and how they interact with enemies
-  - Implemented Enemy classes - types of enemies and how they interact with the map/towers
+  - Implemented Enemy class - types of enemies and how they interact with the map/towers
   - Maintained code to support Doxygen documentation
 - Antti Pekkanen
   - Wrote game core - logic that causes game to run